TrygviZL/react-vscode-portfolio/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE.md` for more information.
+See `LICENSE.md` for additional information.

 <p align="right">(<a href="#top">back to top</a>)</p>